quchen/prettyprinter/README.md

 translation to those languages.
 Backends should be readily available, or easy to implement if a custom solution is desired.

+As a result, each backend requires only minimal dependencies; if you don’t want to print to an ANSI terminal for example, there is no need to have a dependency on a terminal library.

 ### Performance